stephenhutchings/written/README.md

 Set cardinal and ordinal numbers and non-caps words for different languages as appropriate.
 Please note that only partial support for French, German, Italian, Spanish and Swedish is currently implemented.
-If using in the browser, ensure that the document's charset is set to UTF-8.
+If using in the browser, ensure that the document's charset is set to UTF-8. *Pull requests which extend language support are encouraged.*

       setLanguage = (object, lang) ->